raddleverse/MimiBRICK.jl/README.md

 (2) To exit back to Julia, hit the backspace key.

-Further instructions and example use cases can be found in the `examples` directory and on the GitHub Pages site https://raddleverse.github.io/MimiBRICK.jl/.
+Further instructions and example use cases can be found in the `examples` directory and on the GitHub Pages site https://raddleverse.github.io/MimiBRICK.jl/ and [MimiBRICK.jl documentation](https://raddleverse.github.io/MimiBRICK.jl/dev/).

 <br>